Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AOkay, that's good.

-Speaker AYou cannot even stand up straight with the package.
+Speaker AYou cannot even stand up straight with a package Sheets are rolling way all the way all the way.

-Speaker AThings are rolling away all the way all the way all the way Go all the way all the way all the way together.
+Speaker AAll the way, all the way all the way Go all the way all the way all the way together.

-Speaker AThe chorus out, please shout it back at him.
+Speaker AThe chorus out please shout me back on him.

 Speaker AIt's very easy.